-(a) Basis of preparation
+(a)

 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board.
 Property Industry Foundation is a not-for-profit entity for the purpose of preparing the financial statements.